 Russia is aggrieved of Soviet collapse and will do anything possible to humiliate smaller neighbors who are not in alliance with her through her military might.
 The approach taken by Russia is worth condemning which violate international law, if Russia succeeded in annexing Crimea with her military invasion like in the Georgia, we should be looking out for other stronger nations encroaching smaller nation’s territories just like the case of Falkland Island being taken by U.K. This action will result to total anarchy and gross violation of international law while the present World Order is subverted.

-A New World Order has to be in place to prevent violation of human right and International law, to prevent loss of lives and property across the world.
+A New World countries of the world that will make all people equal before the law.to prevent violation of human right and International law, to prevent loss of lives and property across the world.
 The experience of the past should be able to guide our activities as students of history.
 We cannot afford to allow someone to cause friction that will drag the world backward and into another war, there are works to do, goals to achieve, economic battles to fight to make the world a unified entity for growth and development.
 The U.N has a lot to do to ensure peaceful co-existence, freedom of rights and privileges of all nations, and territorial integrity of smaller nations to be preserved.
-Education, internal democracy, freedom of speech and association must be guaranteed in all countries of the world that will make all people equal before the law.
+Education, internal democracy, freedom of speech and association must be guaranteed in all

 The U.N must rise to put an end to serial violence, attack on innocent souls across the world and invasion of weaker nations by the stronger ones, the injustice meted out against individuals and opposition in those derailing states that has always led to cohesion and rebellion must stop.
 The recent uprising across Arab nations is an indication of a change in perception and mental development of the people which culminates new thinking and new sacrifice for new leadership.
 Education and access to information play vital roles in our present days which also played a major role in the uprising, for the kind of nation the new generation deserves.
 A New World Order is inevitable in ensuring peace, development and co-existence in our World that is facing population outburst and struggling to meet the MDGs.